VincentBailly/rfcs-1/accepted/0034-pure-mode.md

 - Should we use symlinks or junctions on Windows?
 Both of them have drawbacks:

   - Junctions have to be representated by an absolute path, this means that junctions cannot be committed to git or packed into a package.
-  - Symlinks can only be created in elevated shell [or when Windows is in "devloper mode"](https://blogs.windows.com/windowsdeveloper/2016/12/02/symlinks-windows-10/#LCiVBWTgQF5s7fmL.97).
+  - Symlinks can only be created in elevated shell [or when Windows is in "developer mode"](https://blogs.windows.com/windowsdeveloper/2016/12/02/symlinks-windows-10/#LCiVBWTgQF5s7fmL.97).

   - answer: junctions by default and symlinks as opt-in